-Including $F(\bar{r})=]w,x]$ as an additional forbidden region, one can, in the same way as described in \cite{FGR:98}, inductively define \emph{higher order} doomed regions: With the updated capacity consumption, new deadlocks may arise at the intersection of the boundaries of the new forbidden region $F(\bar{r})$ and the previous forbidden region $F$.
-Modifying the recursive algorithm in \cite{FGR:98}, one obtains a program that is \emph{deadlockfree and with literally the same path spaces as before} - if just the target is not contained in any of the doomed regions (from which it cannot terminate correctly).
+Adding $F(\bar{r})=]w,x]$ to the forbidden region $F$, one can, in the same way as described in \cite{FGR:98}, inductively define \emph{higher order} doomed regions: With the updated capacity consumption, new deadlocks may arise at the intersection of the boundaries of the doomed region $F(\bar{r})$ and the original forbidden region $F$.
+Modifying the recursive algorithm from \cite{FGR:98}, one obtains a program that is \emph{deadlockfree and with literally the same path spaces as before} - if just the target is not contained in any of the doomed regions (from which it cannot terminate correctly).